Generator Load Bank Testing

 Load Bank Testing

 At Diesel Generators Direct, we don’t stop at supplying the highest quality diesel generators for prime or backup power for a range of purposes and industries from Data Centres to Farms and everything in-between.
 We also strive to ensure that our customers get the very best value for money.
-Not only does this mean ensuring that we supply quality generators at the best prices, it also means that we educate our customers to make sure that they’re using their generators as effectively, efficiently (and of course safely) as possible.
+Not only does this mean ensuring that we supply quality generators at the best prices, but it also means that we educate our customers to make sure that they’re using their generators as effectively, efficiently (and of course safely) as possible.

 This includes ensuring that our customers know which tests should be carried out on their diesel generators, why they’re important and how to carry them out.
-A Load Bank Test ensures the efficiency of your genset.
+A Load Bank Test ensures the efficiency of your Genset.

 A generator load bank test involves a series of examination and assessments on your diesel generator to ensure that it will function optimally when you need it most.
 It ensures capability and battery autonomy as well as making sure that all the generator’s primary components are in proper working order under loaded conditions.